[HISTORY: Adopted by the Town Board of the Town of Lewiston as indicated in article histories. Amendments noted where applicable.]

 Every dog seized shall be properly cared for, sheltered, fed and watered for the redemption periods set forth in § 117 of Article 7 of the Agriculture and Markets Law.

-Seized dogs may be redeemed by the owner producing proof of licensing and identification, pursuant to the provisions of Article 7 of the Agriculture and Markets Law, and by paying the impoundment fees set forth by resolution of the Lewiston Town Board, namely:
+Seized dogs may be redeemed by the owner producing proof of licensing and identification, pursuant to the provisions of Article 7 of the Agriculture and Markets Law, and by paying the impoundment fees as set from time to time by resolution of the Town Board of the Town of Lewiston.

 Any dog unredeemed at the expiration of the appropriate redemption period shall be made available for adoption or euthanized pursuant to the provisions of § 117 of the Agriculture and Markets Law.